Inclusivity in Teaching

 - Consider sizes of groups (or give chance for individuals to work alone at times), think about what you ask for in feedback, set ground-rules for safety, offer support to trainees in asking questions or discussing experience - while making clear there is no obligation to disclose.

 - Build in opportunity to share personal experience in a planned, predictable way, so trainees know it will happen, when and where (e.g. in plan of the day: "After the break, we will do an exercise around our own experience of this").

 - Consider the message you give to trainees about times when teaching resonates with them, encourage them to stay in the room and discuss their feelings and experiences, if they feel able, rather than giving an initial (often implicit and well-intentioned) message that they should leave the room if they get upset.

 - Consider the option of sending an email prompt to get people in the 'space' (e.g. that the session is experiential, reflective), and that you would like them to consider their own personal experience, how things may differ according to peoples' different beliefs, experiences and lives.
 Trainees are provided with a 'Personal Journey' reflective diary; you could provide quiet space at the end of the session (perhaps with some prompt questions) to allow people to consider their own position and learning in relation to the topic in hand, perhaps writing in their Personal Journey book.

 Please let us know of any comments or additional suggestions which you have found helpful in your own inclusive practice, or any feedback for us as a programme.
-Please email Clare Dixon (firstname.lastname@example.org), who will pass your comments on to the relevant staff within the course team.
+Please email Clare Dixon (firstname.lastname@example.org).

 Thank you for your interest.